Placemate-Team/placemate/README.md

-# 🎓 PlaceMate — ANITS Placement & Code League Platform
+# 🎓 PlaceMate — ANITS Placement

 A full-stack MERN application for ANITS students, alumni, and faculty.